-Antitrust Acts are laws to scrutinize the Mergers and Acquisition activities and oversee that it doesn’t lead to one player becoming too big among its peers so that it has the power to take up predatory business policies.
+Antitrust acts are laws to scrutinize the mergers and acquisition activities and oversee that it does not lead to one player becoming too big among its peers so that it has the power to take up predatory business policies.
 It is also known as competition laws.
-Herfindahl index and the Concentration ratios are commonly used measures to gauge the level of concentration in a market and there are certain ranges that specify different actions to be taken up by the antitrust bodies if the company’s HHI falls in any of these ranges.
+One uses Herfindahl-Hirschman Index and the concentration ratio to gauge the concentration level.
+Certain ranges specify different actions to take by the antitrust bodies if the company’s Herfindahl-Hirschman Index falls in any of these ranges.

-In the US, the Sherman Act of 1890 was the first act in the antitrust domain and was later combined with the Clayton Act of 1914 & Federal Trade Commission Act of 1914 do form a comprehensive set of antitrust laws.
+In the U.S., the Sherman Act of 1890 was the first act in the antitrust domain and was combined with the Clayton Act of 1914 and The Federal Trade Commission Act of 1914 to form a comprehensive set of antitrust laws.

 Antitrust Acts Example

-As explained in the history section, the Sherman Act, the Clayton Act, and the Federal Trade Commission Act form the Antitrust Act in the US.
-However, in different parts of the world, different Antitrust acts are in place.
+As explained in the history section, the Sherman Act, the Clayton Act, and the Federal Trade Commission Act form the Antitrust Act in the U.S. However, different Antitrust acts exist in other parts of the world.

-For example, the antitrust act in India is known as The Competition Act, 2002, and is regulated by the Competition Commission of India.
-It came after replacing the Monopolies and Restrictive Trade Practices Act, 1969
+For example, the antitrust act in India is known as The Competition Act, 2002.
+The Competition Commission of India regulates after replacing the Monopolies and Restrictive Trade Practices Act, 1969.

-There are two enforcers of the antitrust laws in the US.
-The Federal government, along with the Federal Tax Commission, is one of the enforcers, and the US Department of Justice is another.
-In some cases, their roles and responsibilities overlap; however, in most cases, they are segregated.
-Therefore, before starting an investigation, there is an interdepartmental discussion between the two enforcers to prevent double effort.
+There are two enforcers of the antitrust laws in the U.S., Along with the Federal Tax Commission, the Federal government enforces, and the U.S. Department of Justice.
+In some cases, their roles and responsibilities overlap.
+However, in most cases, they segregate.
+Therefore, there is an interdepartmental discussion between the two enforcers to prevent double efforts before starting an investigation.

-One important point is the only the Department of Justice can take up cases of criminal nature.
-So if the FTC receives any such case, it has to transfer that to the Department of Justice.
-Further, within the civil segment, the FTC focuses on the high consumer spending sectors such as food, energy, healthcare, internet services, computer technology, among others.
+One important point is that only the U.S. Department of Justice can take up cases of criminal nature.
+So, if the Federal Tax Commission receives any such incident, it must transfer that to the Department of Justice.
+Further, the Federal Tax Commission focuses on high consumer spending sectors such as food, energy, healthcare, internet services, and computer technology within the civil segment.

 Sections of Antitrust Acts